shafeeshafee/shafee-system-updater/README.md

 ## (Optional) Create an alias for it

-If you don't want to automate it and use it as a one-off type command, you can do so simply by adding it to your shell configuration file, e.g., `.zshrc`.
+If you don't want to automate it and use it as a one-off type command wherever you are in your terminal, you can do so simply by adding it to your shell configuration file, e.g., `.zshrc`.

 1. Make the script executable:
    ```bash